RitosomPal/Eye-Cursor/README.md

 ### Todos

  - Add slider to alter threshold value.
- - Map retina movement range with the screen resolution.
+ - Add calibration by mapping retina movement range with the screen resolution.